d-led/crow_log_zmq/README.md

 [![Build Status](https://api.travis-ci.org/d-led/crow_log_zmq.svg?branch=master)](https://travis-ci.org/d-led/crow_log_zmq)

-> no warranties / use at your own risk
+> no warranties / use at your own risk / no security features

 Used in the project